jeka-dev/jeka/docs/index.md

 # Welcome to JeKa

 JeKa is a modern build tool for Java, designed to simplify and streamline your development experience.
-In a world where developers seek lightweight, accessible and powerfull solutions, JeKa reimagines what building Java applications can be.
+It reshapes Java application building for a generation of developers seeking lightweight, accessible, yet powerful solutions.

 ### Next-Gen Java Build Tool
 Java is evolving to become more developer- and cloud-native-friendly.
 Developers no longer want to deal with heavy tools,